MileHacker Logo

 Hours & Frequency

 Gautrain: Approx. 05:00-21:00 weekdays, shorter weekends.
 High frequency during peak hours.
-Rea Vaya: early morning to late evening, varying frequency.
+Rea Vaya: from early morning until late at night, varying frequency.

 Accessibility & Navigation Tips